LyonParapente/EventOrganizer/last_release.md

-* Add troubleshooting infos when an exception occurs, in particular during resize_image
-* Protect against an exception that a bot could trigger
+* Prevent exception when resize_image gets invalid dimensions (width or height is 0)